 There has really been too much Unarmed news to list in a simple post like this, but the big item is that I spent most of October taking the series on the road.
 Louisville, Kenosha, Milwaukee, Minneapolis, Denver.
 I had community events in some cities and went straight guerrilla in others.
 We made the 11-o’clock […]

 These are dark times for the empire.
-UNARMED made its public debut on Flatbush Avenue last week.
+Unarmed made its public debut on Flatbush Avenue last week – here are a few photos.
 Installing the prints and seeing the reaction of fellow Brooklynites was among the most gratifying experiences I’ve had as an artist.
-Over the weekend another black man was killed by a police officer, this time in Atlanta.
-The […]
+Over the weekend another black man was killed by a police […]

 According to the American Academy of Orthopedic Surgeons, the Achilles tendon can withstand more than 1000 pounds of pressure.
 On June 10th, 2019, the Achilles tendon of basketball star Kevin Durant snapped during game 5 of the NBA finals.
 I believe that the Internet snapped it, a month after it took down another colossus, HBO’s […]

 The Milwaukee Film Festival had me back for a screening of my documentary Legacy Lives On and a panel on the topic of entrepreneurship.
 Both were successes.
-Seeing a new place robed in Fall’s majesty, however, was just as exciting.
+Walking through a city robed in Fall’s majesty, however, was just as exciting.